 PublishDrive chooses the best options for ebook pricing to help your books sell.
 We set ebook pricing techniques in the metadata for you.
 All you need to do is give an average list price for your book as if in an agency model.

 You may benefit from all ebook pricing models by reaching new readers and by increasing your sales.
 However, it's optimal if you find a partner who can manage all different pricing models for you.
 PublishDrive takes care of all pricing models, so you can focus on what you are the best at: creating beautiful content.

-See what PublishDrive can do for you by signing up for a FREE account today.
+See what PublishDrive can do for you by signing up today.
 How does distributing your ebook to 400+ online stores sound?